Home » Will Lawyers Edinburgh – Make a Will

 People often ask how much is it to make a Will?
 It is difficult to define the average cost of making a Will in Edinburgh.

-Fees may be quoted for standard Wills and for Wills which include trust provisions and non standard clauses.
-As each person’s circumstances are different, their Wills will vary accordingly.
-It is often the case that it will cost more to administer an estate where there is no Will, than when there is a Will and so it makes financial sense to have a formal Will in place.
+It is normally the case that it will cost more to administer an estate where there is no Will, than when there is a Will and so it makes financial sense to have a formal Will in place.

 FAQs